New Photoshop Tricks and Features to Try this 2020Donna Marie Padua

 Import Files from iPad and iPhone

-This feature is only on the Mac, but you can import an image directly from and iPhone or iPad.
-Just plug the device in and choose File>Import>Images from device.
+This feature is only on the Mac, but you can import an image directly from an iPhone or iPad.
+Just plug the device in and choose File>Import>Images from the device.
 Navigate to your device on the left and choose the images you want to import.

 Other Tips – Be Artistic and Just Do It

 These are the little common sense tweaks that make everyday tasks easier.
 Here is the lineup for Photoshop 2020.

 - When you are painting with a brush, Hold Tilde key to switch to erase.

 - Keyboard shortcut to rotate the brush.
 Use arrow keys to rotate the brush.
 Holding down Shift rotates by 15 degrees each time.
 Double click the toolbar to reset.

 - Right-click on the document tab and choose Close others to close all the Windows except the one you are currently working in.
 Or use Ctrl+Alt+P.

 - Zoom to layer Content: Hold Alt/Option key and single-click thumbnail in the layers panel.
 Photoshop zooms in to fill the screen with that layer.